clintonmicallef/.support-sql-procedures/README_BitBucket.md

 ```bash
 cat ~/.ssh/id_rsa.pub
 ```
-If the error, "File not found" is displayed, please follow the below steps:
+If the error, "No such file or directory" is displayed, please follow the below steps:
 1. Open a new Terminal Window
 2. Enter: ```ssh-keygen``` and press ENTER
 3. Type: ```/Users/[yourusername]/.ssh/id_rsa```.